Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 - Remote registration page, where group leaders can make room assignments.

-- Waiting list page for use when a program has reached capacity.
+- Waitlist page for use when a program has reached capacity.

 - Rental inquiry page to gather details from prospective group bookings.